M.F.A. in Creative Writing

 Workshops are conducted during each fall and spring semester, and consist of online discussion boards.
 These discussions are asynchronous, meaning that while there are weekly deadlines there is no one time that students need to be online, and each student can fit the workshops into his or her specific schedule.

-Additionally, the software we use for the discussions themselves and for file sharing are accessible via apps on tablet computers and smartphones, meaning the the classroom truly is portable wherever you go.
+Additionally, the software we use for the discussions themselves and for file sharing are accessible via apps on tablet computers and smartphones, meaning the the classroom truly is portable.

 Students each get to submit work for peer review three or four times per semester, and review their peers' work every week.